hyosung11/Launch-School/Courses/journal.md

 15:06 Finished List Processing for the third time.
 I still have some issues with how to do some things.
 On the road to mastery though.

 16:44 Taking a long time to iterate through each problem, but I think I am understanding them better and better.

+19:38 Time to put the kids to bed.
+The `String.prototype.toUpperCase` and `String.prototype.toLowerCase` methods handle both alphabetic and non-alphabetic characters.